The impact of abstract and object tags on image privacy classification: Introduction

-Most of the image privacy classifiers rely on concrete (i.e. object) tags such as ImageNet~\cite{ImageNet} class names or scene information~\cite{Zhao_2022_privacyalert, liu2023modality_coupling, Tonge_Caragea_Squicciarini_2018, Stoidis_2022, xompero2025learningprivacyvisualentities}.
-However, since humans rely on both concrete and abstract concepts when making decisions~\cite{grossmann2024wise_mind_balances_abstarct_and_concrete} and image privacy classification is a highly subjective task~\cite{Hrynenko_POPETS_2025} that requires complex human-like understanding of the visual content~\cite{habib2019impact_of_context_on_snapchat_public_sharing}, utilising only object information for image description might be limiting for complete and deep understanding of the task.
-Alternatively, previous research~\cite{8features} showed that the image classifier built only on eight privacy-specific concepts, which combined abstract information about spoofed, medical, violent, adult or racy content present in the image, together with information about objects (people), can achieve comparable performance to larger and more complex approaches.
-While the work has covered only eight tags, it suggests that privacy can be well described through a combination of concrete and abstract information.
+Most of the image privacy classifiers rely on concrete tags such as ImageNet~\cite{ImageNet} class names or scene information~\cite{Zhao_2022_privacyalert, liu2023modality_coupling, Stoidis_2022, xompero2025learningprivacyvisualentities, Tonge_Caragea_Squicciarini_2018}.
+However, since humans rely on both concrete and abstract concepts when making decisions~\cite{grossmann2024wise_mind_balances_abstarct_and_concrete} and image privacy classification is a subjective task~\cite{Hrynenko_POPETS_2025} that requires complex human-like understanding of the visual content~\cite{habib2019impact_of_context_on_snapchat_public_sharing}, utilising only object information for image description might be limiting.
+Previous research~\cite{8features} showed that the image classifier built only on eight privacy-specific concepts, which combined abstract information about spoofed, medical, violent, adult or racy content present in the image, together with information about objects (people), can achieve comparable performance to larger and more complex approaches.